 Conclusion

-The key takeaways are worth repeating.
-Use wire:model.live.debounce to balance responsiveness with server load.
+The things that'll save you from debugging headaches later: use wire:model.live.debounce to balance responsiveness with server load.
 Always escape user input in LIKE queries.
 Attach #[Url] to every filter property so the URL always reflects the current state.
 Reset pagination when filters change.
-And do not neglect the performance basics: database indexes, eager loading, and computed properties.
+And don't skip the performance basics — database indexes, eager loading, and computed properties make the difference between a search that feels snappy and one that feels broken.